#DisplacementAlert

-DAP Map Tutorial
+DAP Map Info

 Each risk factor is its own layer, with properties color-coded by risk level.
 Click buttons on the right to change layers, and click a property to view details.
 Find an address using the search button on the top left, or zoom to a geography using the drop-down options on the right.